gregobad/craigslist-replication-code-and-data/README.md

 2. R, Stata scripts in `analysis` run the analyses and produce tables and figures in the paper from the processed data.
 Processed datasets are included in the archive in the `data` folder.
 These scripts may be run in any order.
 See below for indices describing which file produces each table or figure in the manuscript and appendices.
 Some of the tables / figures also depend on proprietary data.
 These are noted in the indices.

-Dependencies:
+# Computational Requirements and Dependencies:

+The code was last run on a 4-core Intel-based laptop with Windows 11 Pro.
+The code took less than 2 hours to execute (excluding the processing of proprietary datasets).

-Stata (code last run with version 18): reghdfe, distinct, did_mutiplegt, binscatter, zscore, regsave, estout, eclplot, shp2dta, geoinpoly (all as of Jan 2024)
+Stata dependencies (code last run with version 18 SE): reghdfe, distinct, did_mutiplegt, binscatter, zscore, regsave, estout, eclplot, shp2dta, geoinpoly, erepost (all as of Jan 2024)